lcswsher/13_Project_2/README.md

 2. From Glassdoor the data was combined based in companies names and merged to see the salaries.

-3. After merging the two databases we were able to match 74 job companies and their salaries.
+3. After merging the two databases we were able to match out of 2894 companies 73 job companies and their salaries.